Skip to content

 Last updated

-The editor is also used in Cincopa plugins for headless CMSs like Sanity and Strapi, where it is already initialized and configured.
+The SDK is also used in Cincopa plugins for headless CMSs like Sanity and Strapi, where it is already initialized and configured.
 In these environments, users can access editing capabilities without any manual setup.

 This allows content editors to modify video metadata such as chapters or call-to-action directly within the studio, without leaving the editing interface or switching tools.